 MONSTERLAND FORUMS was created on January 29, 2006 for the purpose of giving fans of giant monster films and other sci-fi/horror movies a friendly online meeting place to discuss all of their favorite films and other things of interest like video gaming and sports.

-MONSTERLAND FORUMS has 288 members and over 157,000 posts.
-This online community is Zetaboards' fourth most active online community in the "Movies" category(among over 300 message boards).
+MONSTERLAND FORUMS has 315 member registrations and over 177,000 posts.
+This online community is Zetaboards' sixth(6th) most active online community among over 383 similarly categorized message boards.

-Our online community isn't the largest on the web but I think it's the best group with which to discuss all the movies I love to watch and also talk about other shared interests!
+Our online community is fairly small but I think it's the best group with which to discuss all the movies we love to watch and also talk about other shared interests!
 For those of you checking out this message board for the first time give our forums a look: I think you'll like what you see!

 -Lee "Packmule" Merritt